Pagan Christianity, Frank Viola & George Barna, Tyndale House Publishers Inc., 2008, 291 pages.

 This book is certainly not all bad.
 The authors do call attention to the fact that most of contemporary church practice is not grounded in the Bible.
 This is a positive in itself, as it can raise awareness and perhaps create in some readers a desire for additional (and much deeper) study.

 However, the book is not true to its title or its explicitly-stated goal.
 It is instead a narrow treatise designed to reach contentious conclusions regarding denominationalism, institutionalism, formalism, and the particular ways that Christ leads in and is Head of His church.
-While discussion on these topics is useful and worthwhile, the authors draw their particular conclusions on the basis of superficial research and questionable interpretations of particular Bible passages.
-As a result, the authors succeed neither in the stated purpose for the book nor in making their conclusions seem particularly plausible.
+While discussion on these topics is useful and worthwhile, the authors draw their particular conclusions on the basis of superficial research into secondary sources and questionable interpretations of particular Bible passages.
+As a result, the authors succeed neither in the stated purpose for the book nor in making their conclusions seem plausible.

-The book is worth a read, but only if you keep firmly in mind a level of skepticism regarding the authors’ bias, a bias, by the way, that turns out to have little to do with the title of the book.
+The book is worth a read, but only if you keep firmly in mind a level of skepticism regarding the authors’ bias, a bias, by the way, that turns out to have precious little to do with the actual title of the book.